The benefits of underfloor heating

-Secondly to this, underfloor heating is child and animal friendly as it eradicates sharp corners and hot surfaces that could be harmful to babies or pets.
-There are also no areas where the underfloor heating can leak from, preventing water damage.
+Secondly, underfloor heating is child and animal friendly as it eradicates sharp corners and hot surfaces that could be harmful to babies or pets.
+There are also no areas where underfloor heating can leak from, preventing water damage.

-Whilst in recent years, zone based thermostats and temperature based radiator valves have been introduced, an underfloor heating system can be adjusted by room, heating only where is necessary.
-This essentially saves wasted energy and money by prioritising where is cold.
+Whilst in recent years, zone-based thermostats and temperature-based radiator valves have been introduced, an underfloor heating system can be adjusted by room, heating only where is necessary.
+This essentially saves wasted energy and money by prioritising where it's cold.